By tpm | June 8, 2018

 Rainbow of Colors

-Texas Instruments has definitely picked up on the fact that color sells and can be purchased in a variety of colors like red , pink, plum, black, gray, and 2 shades of blue.
+Texas Instruments has definitely picked up on the fact that color sells and the TI-84 Plus CE can be purchased in a variety of colors like red , pink, plum, black, gray, and 2 shades of blue.
 The preview model Texas Instruments provided me with is gray, which looks a lot like the older TI-84 Plus Silver Edition.

 Both of the blue models look particularly enticing to me, but I can see the appeal to any one of these models.
 Don’t be surprised if some of these colors are in short supply if you look for yours during back to school shopping season.

 If you can afford it, pick up a TI-84 Plus CE on Amazon and don’t look back.
-It’s the best TI-84 yet in a family of calculators that is widely known, understood, and loved by students and teachers alike and worth the extra few bucks.
-If you really can’t afford the upgrade, an alternative is getting a used TI-84 Plus on eBay (they are built like tanks and last a really long time).
+It’s the best TI-84 yet in a family of calculators that has been loved and used students and teachers alike for many years, and this model is worth the extra few bucks.
+If you really can’t afford this better model, an alternative is picking a used TI-84 Plus on eBay (they don’t have the latest features but are built like tanks and last a really long time).

 Please click here to get your TI-84 Plus CE on Amazon.